benjaminpope/benjaminpope/README.md

 - 😄 Pronouns: he/him
 - 📫 How to reach me: [email](b.pope@uq.edu.au) or Twitter [@fringetracker](https://twitter.com/fringetracker)

-I'm a Lecturer in Astrophysics and DECRA Fellow at the [University of Queensland](https://www.uq.edu.au/).
-Before this I was a NASA Sagan Fellow at NYU, and I did my DPhil at Balliol College, Oxford.
+I am an Associate Professor of Statistical Data Science at [Macquarie University](https://www.mq.edu.au/) in Sydney, leading an Astrostatistics Research Group.
+Before this, I was a Senior Lecturer in Astrophysics and ARC DECRA Fellow at the [University of Queensland](https://www.uq.edu.au/), a NASA Sagan Fellow at NYU, and I did my DPhil at Balliol College, Oxford.

 I research extrasolar planets - planets around other stars - and focus on developing and applying new data science approaches for detecting and characterizing them.